Nash-254/ACEs-and-Parenting/README.md

 The data in this study was obtained from mothers in Chengdu, China and parents of students in Chiang mai, Thailand.

 ## Data Source
 The data used in this project is drawn from peer-reviewed journal mainly from [BioMedCentral.com]([https://capmh.biomedcentral.com/) and [ScienceDirect.com](https://www.sciencedirect.com/) which are open access to the public.

+See references section for citation details.

 ## Project Objectives
 The project seeks to highlight: